mvolkmann/blog/src/alpine.md

 ### Persist

 The {% aTargetBlank "https://alpinejs.dev/plugins/persist", "Persist Plugin" %}
-saves state across page loads by storing it in `localStorage`.
+saves state across page loads, including browser refreshes.
+By default the data is saved in `localStorage`.

-To use this, add the following `script` tag before the one for Alpine:
+To use this plugin, add the following `script` tag before the one for Alpine:

 ```html
 <script